StoneStepsInc/StoneStepsWebalizer/README.md

 * `IncludeAgentArgs`, `ExcludeAgentArgs`

-    These filters are implemented in the same way as are include and exclude search argument filters, except that they are applied to the user agent name.
+    These filters are implemented in the same way as are include and exclude search argument filters in that each filter without an asterisk must match the entire argument.

 * `GroupAgentArgs`

-    This filter makes it possible to rename matching user agent arguments.
+    This filter makes it possible to rename matching user agent arguments that are not classified as product versions or URLs.
     For example, this filter replaces "Windows NT 5.1" with "Windows XP" in the final output:

         GroupAgentArgs   Windows NT 5.1  Windows XP

+    Group filters are not applied against product version and URL arguments.
+In other words, "Edg/*" cannot be replaced with "Edge".

     Note that if the pattern contains spaces (e.g. Windows NT 5.1), there must be a tab character between the pattern and the alias